 A recent study reveals that losing fat without reducing muscle mass results in a significantly lower risk of heart failure in people with type 2 diabetes.

 Genetics, ethnicity, and advancing age all play a role in the development of insulin resistance and diabetes.
-However, excess weight, a lack of exercise, an unhealthful diet, and smoking may be driving factors in its occurrence.
+However, excess weight, a lack of exercise, an unhealthful diet, and

 Once doctors diagnose this condition, the primary treatments they advise generally include taking medications and making certain lifestyle changes, such as losing weight and improving the diet.